ouspg/PrivacyAndSocialEngineering/2.Messaging_and_mobile_privacy/README.md

 1. For Linux you should be able to find GPG in your package manager.
 2. You can find and download windows version of GPG: gpg4win [here.](https://www.gnupg.org/download/)
+3. ```gpg --help```
-3. You may use any mail client, GPG/PGP interface and application, as long as you are in control of you your keys and messages.
+4. You may use any mail client, GPG/PGP interface and application, as long as you are in control of you your keys and messages.

 </details>